approvals/ApprovalTests.cpp/doc/how_tos/mdsource/HowToUseACustomReporter.source.md

 auto reporter = CustomReporter::create(path, arguments);
 ```

-See TODO for wiring up this reporter as default, or pass it in to individual `verify()` method calls...
+See [Registering a default reporter](/doc/Reporters.md#registering-a-default-reporter) for wiring up this reporter as default, or pass it in to individual `verify()` method calls...

 ---